 You can find tips for a healthy headspace if you’re feeling stressed or having a hard time.

 Remember that you’re not alone and there are many young people exploring and questioning their gender identity.
-If you want to talk through any questions or concerns about your gender identity, or if you're having a hard time, there are people who can help and support you.
+If you want to talk through any questions or concerns about your gender identity, or if you’re having a tough time, there are people who can support you.

 If you ever feel unable to cope because of intense emotions of if you have thoughts of harming yourself, then ask for help immediately.